ravitejaroyal/speculative_prefill/README.md

 All results will be saved in a local folder called `local`.

+## WIP and Contributing
+We welcome everyone to try and contribute to the code!
+Here're some planned TODOs
+- [x] Make sure all experiments are reproducible in the paper.
+- [ ] Package release on pip.
+- [ ] Fix the problem of non `eager-mode`.
+- [ ] Enable `chunked-prefill`.
+- [ ] Update to the latest vLLM version.

+Since vLLM is updating very fast, we choose to keep this project as a monkey patch.
+Integrating into the main vLLM is extremely appreciated!!!

 ## Citation
 If you found our work to be useful, please cite our paper: